Is your business ready to go global?

 Rhea Mazumdar Singhal

-CEO & Founder of Ecoware
+CEO & Founder, Ecoware

 Rhea Singhal is the founder and CEO of Ecoware, India’s first and largest sustainable packaging company.
 Due to her pioneering work in transforming the environmental impact of India’s packaging industry, Rhea has been appointed a World Economic Forum ‘Young Global Leader’, and commended with The Nari Shakti Puraskar, the highest civilian honour for women in India.